-Students are charged and liable for registration fees and tuition for all classes in which they are enrolled.
+Students and prospective students who register for courses offered by the university are obligated for the payment of fees associated with registration for those courses.
 In addition, there may be other fees charged by third party licensors for licenses and exams required to fulfill requirements for degree programs.